JavierAntoran/JavierAntoran.github.io/about.md

 **Uncertainty in Bayesian Neural Networks**\\
 **J. Antorán** and E. Markou.\\
-*Presented at: Workshop on The Mathematics of Deep Learning and Data Science, The Isaac Newton Institute for Mathematical Sciences, Cambridge.* 2019.\\
+*Presented poster at the Workshop on The Mathematics of Deep Learning and Data Science, The Isaac Newton Institute for Mathematical Sciences, Cambridge, UK.* 2019.\\
 \[[Poster](assets/poster_advml.pdf)\], \[[Code](https://github.com/JavierAntoran/Bayesian-Neural-Networks)\]

 ## 2018